ClementHagiavarvarites/2023-oct-giphy-search/README.md

 Overview: A website where users can search for their desired gifs.

 Functionality: Use the Meme box to input desired gifs and specify how many you want with the Number of gifs box.
+Use "CLEAR" button to refresh the page.

 Technologies Used: HTML, CSS, JS, and Bootstrap.